A comparison of categorical and topological entropies on Weinstein manifolds: Crofton's inequality

 satisfying \begin{enumerate} \item[(A)] $g_i(x)=0$ if $x \in L_1 \setminus W$, and \item[(B)] for all $x \in L_1 \cap W_0$, the cotangent fiber $T^*_xL_1$ is generated by $\{dg_i(x) | i =1, \dots, d\}$. \end{enumerate} For any $s = (s_1, \dots, s_d) \in \mathbb{R}^d$, We set

-We note that there is a small neighborhood of $L_1$ in $\hW$, which is symplectomorphic to a small disk cotangent bundle of $L_1$.
+We note that there is a small neighborhood $U$ of $L_1$ in $\hW$, which is symplectomorphic to a small disk cotangent bundle of $L_1$.
+We call $U$ a Weinstein neighborhood of $L_1$.
 Then for $s \in \mathbb{R}^d$ such that $\lVert s \rVert \ll 1$, one can assume that the graph of $df_s$ is embedded into $\hW$.
 Let $L^s$ be the embedded image of the graph of $df_s$ in $\hW$.
 By the construction of $L^s$, (i) holds obviously.

-Let assume that $B^d_\epsilon$ is a closed ball in $\mathbb{R}^d$ centered at the origin with a sufficiently small radius.
-Then, one can observe that (ii) holds for all $s \in B^d_\epsilon$.
-We note that the radius of $B^d_\epsilon$ will depend on $\ell$ in Equation \eqref{eqn minimum distance} below.